Patriots' 'partnership' with Bill Belichick comes to an end after 24 seasons, 6 Super Bowl titles

 “It’s with so many fond memories and thoughts that I think about the Patriots,” Belichick said on Thursday in a media availability with owner Robert Kraft.
 “I’ll always be a Patriot.
 I look forward to coming back here.
 But at this time, we’re going to move on.
 And I look forward, excited for the future.”

-Neither Belichick nor Kraft took questions, though Kraft scheduled an availability for later in the day.
+Neither Belichick nor Kraft took questions, though Kraft said during an availability later in the day that the team missing the playoffs in three of the past four seasons factored into wanting to sever their relationship.

+"What’s gone on here the last three to four years isn’t what we want.
+So we have a responsibility to do what we can to fix it to the best of our ability," Kraft said.

 Speaking to reporters from the podium where he had given so many terse, non-responsive postgame recaps, Belichick appeared in a jacket and tie and spoke first, followed by Kraft.
 The coach even smiled a couple of times — including when he conceded respect for the media “even though we don’t always see eye to eye.”